maliit/maliit.github.io/installing.md

 #!/usr/bin/env sh
 export XDG_DATA_DIRS=/home/yourusername/maliit/usr/share:$XDG_DATA_DIRS
 ```

+#### Debugging

+You can manually run the `.desktop` file that runs maliit (either `/usr/share/applications/com.github.maliit.keyboard.desktop` or `$HOME/maliit/usr/share/applications/com.github.maliit.keyboard.desktop`) with a terminal application such as `kioclient exec`.

+Setting `Terminal=true` in its `.desktop` file allows you to run maliit within a contained process that is killed when the terminal is closed, instead of having it run indefinitely in the background.

+`QT_DEBUG_PLUGINS=1` can be used to verify that maliit is using the correct QML plugins.

 ## Running on Wayland

 When maliit is run on Wayland, it is expected that only `maliit-keyboard` is used. `maliit-server` is not used at all.